 Frequently asked questions

-Erie currently offers the cheapest premiums for 19 year olds.
-The average annual cost 19 year olds pay with Erie is $2,106.
+Erie currently offers the cheapest average premiums for 19-year-olds.
+The average annual is $2,718.

 Do men pay more for car insurance than women when they are 19?